 The Law Office of Doug Goyen represents people who have suffered personal injuries in car accidents.
-As part of our personal injury representation, we can assist with the property damage portion of the case.
+Driving safety tips in Dallas can help defensive drivers avoid auto accidents.
+As a Dallas car accident attorney, we can assist with the property damage portion of the case.
 The Law Office of Doug Goyen does not accept automobile accident cases in which no one is injured.
 Attorney Goyen has been practicing law in Texas since 1997.
 Call us for a free phone consultation if you need a personal injury lawyer for your car accident case.
 There is no fee unless and until we win.

 Regardless of your level of expertise behind the wheel, it is always good to remind yourself of a few safety tips while driving.
 The following are 10 excellent safety tips for drivers.

 1. Get into the habit of driving defensively.

 Always look for someone who is not paying attention while they are driving.
 Expect someone to run a stop sign, expect someone to try and beat a red light, expect that someone may pull from a side street into your path.
 Always drive defensively.

 Many states in the United States have passed laws prohibiting the use of cell phones while driving.
 The reason for this is the number of deaths attributable to this seemingly innocuous activity.
 Furthermore, texting while driving can cause a large delay in reaction time.